textxchange/textxchange.github.io/index.md

 ![](images/tx-profile.png)

+## Community Feedback

+We have shown our app to several UH Manoa students for community feedback.
+We allowed them to sign up, set up a profile, browse for books, sell a book, purchase a book, and see how one can "purchase" their own listed book.
+From this, we have accumulated these responses:

+* When writing the book description, it's unclear about what a user should write, whether it's the content description or user experience such as how helpful the book is for their class.
+* Users can add a negative value for selling books; this is a bug.
+*
+*
+*

 ## Developer Guide

 This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.